docker/compose/docs/index.md

 This tells Docker to:

 * Build an image starting with the Python 2.7 image.
-* Add the curret directory `.` into the path `/code` in the image.
+* Add the current directory `.` into the path `/code` in the image.
 * Set the working directory to `/code`.
 * Install your Python dependencies.
+* Set the default command for the container to `python app.py`

 For more information on how to write Dockerfiles, see the [Docker user guide](https://docs.docker.com/userguide/dockerimages/#building-an-image-from-a-dockerfile) and the [Dockerfile reference](http://docs.docker.com/reference/builder/).